Magisk Manager is an app for managing Magisk as obvious from the name.

 Don’t miss: List of 50 Best Apps for Rooted Android Devices

-Once your device boots up, go to the Google Play Store and install Magisk Manager.
+If your device does not boot, you can always go back to TWRP and restore your previous backup.
+But if your device does boot up, go to the Google Play Store and install Magisk Manager.
 This is like the SuperSU app and the Xposed Installer app mixed into one.
-Except you can not download modules with it.
 You can manage your root settings as well as installed Magisk modules with Magisk Manager.

 To hide root from an application, you will first need to enable it in Magisk settings.
 Pull the side drawer menu by swiping from the left edge of your screen and then go to settings.
 Enable the option named Magisk Hide.
 The option will then be enabled in the side menu drawer.
 Now you can tap on it and select the apps that you want to hide it from.